cran-task-views/MixedModels/MixedModels.md

 The most commonly used packages and/or functions for frequentist LMMs are:

 - `r pkg("nlme", priority = "core")`: `nlme::lme()` provides REML or ML estimation.
 Allows multiple nested random effects, and provides structures for modeling heteroscedastic and/or correlated residuals.
 Wald estimates of parameter uncertainty
 - `r pkg("lme4", priority = "core")`: `lmer4::lmer()`) provides REML or ML estimation.
 Allows multiple nested or crossed random effects, can compute profile confidence intervals and conduct parametric bootstrapping.
+- `r pkg("mbest")`: fits large nested LMMs using a fast moment-based approach.

 *Bayesian:*